Minnesota Duluth Bulldogs men's ice hockey: Early history

 Duluth started its ice hockey team in 1930 but shuttered the program after only two years.
 Once the depression and World War II had ended, the Bulldogs rekindled the team and played as a minor independent for a few seasons before joining the MIAC as a provisional member.
 When UMD joined the MIAC fully in 1952 it coincided with the Bulldog's dominance of the conference.
 In its first two eligible seasons Minnesota–Duluth won the MIAC crown, going 15–2 in league play.
 After Bob Boyat's one season behind the bench where the team finished 2nd in conference, Connie Pleban took over and the Bulldogs ran roughshod over the MIAC.
 Duluth won six consecutive MIAC titles without losing a single game in league play.
 UMD also began to win against some of the major programs by the early 1960 and in 1962, with Ralph Romano now at the helm, the Duluth hockey team left the MIAC and played as an independent looking to promote itself as a major program (no formal distinctions between levels of play existed at the time for ice hockey).

 WCHA

 After four seasons the WCHA invited Minnesota–Duluth to join as its 8th member school.
-The addition of the Bulldogs allowed the WCHA to hold an 8-team conference tournament which meant that UMD would participate in the first championship in program history.
-Predictable the Bulldogs didn't fare well the first time out but that trend held for several seasons and it wasn't until 1971 that Duluth got its first postseason victory.
-More concerning was that, in its first 15 seasons in the WCHA, UMD could produce only 2 winning seasons and never finished above 5th place in the conference.
+The addition of the Bulldogs allowed the WCHA to hold an 8-team conference tournament, which meant that UMD would participate in the first championship in program history.
+Predictably, the Bulldogs didn't fare well the first time out and that trend held for several seasons, as it was not until 1971 that Duluth notched its first postseason victory.
+More concerning was that, in its first 15 seasons in the WCHA, UMD produced only 2 winning seasons and never finished above 5th place in the conference.
 All of that was set to change, however, when Mike Sertich was promoted to head coach in 1982.